Eric Xu

 Eric Xu Yong (徐勇; born 1964) is a Chinese entrepreneur, investor, and philanthropist.
 He is best known as co-founder of Baidu, the largest Chinese search engine.

-Dr. Xu is founder and chairman of Yifang Capital, an investment holding company engaged in venture capital investments and asset management.
+Dr. Xu is the founder and chairman of Yifang Capital, an investment holding company engaged in venture capital investments and asset management.
 He also founded family philanthropic organizations including The Xu Family Charitable Foundation Limited, Yifang Foundation, and Zhengyu Education Foundation.

 Education

 Xu earned his B.S and M.S. degrees in biology at Peking University from 1982 to 1989.

 A Rockefeller Foundation fellow 1989–1993, Xu obtained PhD degree in Biology from Texas A&M University.
 Xu was also a post-doctoral research fellow at the University of California, Berkeley from 1994 to 1996.

 Career

 Dr. Xu's career ranges across research in life sciences, biotechnology, film production, entrepreneurship in information technology, venture capital and fund management.

 Biotechnology

 Prior to Baidu, Dr. Xu worked at Qiagen, Inc. and Stratagene, Inc, two biotech start-up companies in California in technical support, sales and marketing.